 - Pollens and flowers

-2. Avoiding smoke and fumes: Smoke of any kind be it a cigarette or from fumes are very bad for asthma, as they immediately lead to persistent cough and wheezing.
-Always try to have a mask in such cases and try to limit the exposure to smoke such as incense, candles, tobacco and, fireworks.
+The smoke of any kind be it a cigarette or from fumes are very bad for asthma, as they immediately lead to persistent cough and wheezing.
+Always try to have a mask in such cases and try to limit exposure to smoke such as incense, candles, tobacco and, fireworks.
 Prevent your friends and family members to avoid smoking in your room and workplace.
 If you are a smoker, it is best to quit smoking.

-4. Safety at home: Keep the house clean from dust and cobwebs.
+Keep the house clean from dust and cobwebs.
 During cold weather use a room heater, wear proper warm clothes and stay warm.
 Use a vacuum to clean the house instead of dusting.
-Avoids smoking and prevent others from smoking at your home.
+Avoids smoking and prevents others from smoking at your home.
 It is best to avoid incense and fragrances if you are allergic to strong smells.
-Avoid pets as the hairs of the dogs and cats can cause allergic asthma.
+Avoid pets as the hairs of dogs and cats can cause allergic asthma.
 Change the bed sheets and pillowcases regularly.
 Use an air filtration system or a humidifier if affordable.

-5. Exercises: It is good to work out regularly for your overall health.
-When you are asthmatic, it is better to do some mild exercises, yoga, breathing exercises and, meditation, etc. Swimming is also a very good option for people who are asthmatic.
-Ultimately, do discuss with your doctor to devise an appropriate workout routine that?s safe for you to follow through so that you can continue to keep fit.
+It is good to work out regularly for your overall health.
+When you are asthmatic, it is better to do some mild exercises, yoga, breathing exercises, meditation, etc. Swimming is also a very good option for people who are asthmatic.
+Ultimately, do discuss with your doctor to devise an appropriate workout routine that’s safe for you to follow through with so that you can continue to keep fit.

-6. Always being prepared: Keep your medication kit with you always as it can come handy in case of emergency.
-Though the condition is under control, you might not know where you would be going to and what you would be exposed to, especially while traveling.
+Keep your medication kit with you always as it can come in handy in case of emergency.
+Though the condition is under control, you might not know where you would be going and what you would be exposed to, especially while travelling.

-7. De-stress: Strong emotions and feelings can also trigger asthma attacks.
+Strong emotions and feelings can also trigger asthma attacks.
 Follow some relaxation techniques and breathing exercises, keep your mind calm through meditation, listening to music, proper rest and sleep.
-It is always good to share your feelings with someone rather than holding it inside.
+It is always good to share your feelings with someone rather than hold it inside.
 Organize your work and life properly with enough time to relax with your family and friends.

 Homeopathic remedies for asthma

-- Arsenic album😕It is indicated for asthma especially aggravated after midnight.
-Attacks of cough with wheezing sound.
+- Arsenic album: It is indicated for asthma especially aggravated after midnight.
+Attacks of cough with a wheezing sound.
 Tightness of chest, with breathlessness while lying down.
 Great restlessness and anxiety.

 - Blatta orientalis: It is the best homeopathic remedy for asthma with wheezing sound and chest tightness.
 It is given as mother tincture in cases of acute attacks of asthma.

-- Sambucus: It is indicated for asthma in children with blockage of nose especially in children with a feeling of suffocation.
-Tightness of chest and pressure in the stomach.
+- Sambucus: It is indicated for asthma in children with blockage of the nose, especially in children with a feeling of suffocation.
+Tightness of the chest and pressure in the stomach.
 Frequent, suffocative cough at midnight, with crying and difficulty in breathing.
 Snuffles of infants where the nose is dry and obstructed.
-Child awakes suddenly in the night with suffocating feeling, sits up and the face turns blue.
+The child awakes suddenly in the night with a suffocating feeling, sits up and the face turns blue.

-- Calcarea carbonica: It is one of the constitutional remedies indicated for asthmatic condition in a obese person.
-Profuse perspiration from the head or other parts of the body from least physical exertion.
-The child has a tendency to catch cold easily.
+- Calcarea carbonica: It is one of the constitutional remedies indicated for asthmatic conditions in an obese person.
+Profuse perspiration from the head or other parts of the body from the least physical exertion.
+The child has a tendency to catch a cold easily.

 - Kali Bichromicum: It is indicated for asthma when the attacks occur after midnight.
 Better by sitting up and bending forward and from expectoration of mucus.

-- Aspidosperma: It is one of the best tonics for lungs.
-It removes the temporary obstruction of the bronchial tubes and stimulates the respiratory centers by increased oxidation to the brain centers.
+- Aspidosperma: It is one of the best tonics for the lungs.
+It removes the temporary obstruction of the bronchial tubes and stimulates the respiratory centres by increasing oxidation to the brain centres.
 It is very useful in cardiac asthma.

 - Justisia Adhatoda: For constricting pain across the chest during asthma.
 Cough with haemoptysis and severe dyspnea.
-The discharges are yellowish in color.
-The complaints are worse when lying on left side.
+The discharges are yellowish in colour.
+The complaints are worse when lying on the left side.
 Dry cough with hoarseness of voice and sneezing.

 - Leucas Aspera: It is indicated for asthma with severe cough and sneezing

-- Solanum Xanthocarpum: It is indicated for asthma with hoarseness of voice and pain in chest.
+- Solanum Xanthocarpum: It is indicated for asthma with hoarseness of voice and pain in the chest.

 - Tylophora Indica: It is an indicated remedy for bronchial asthma.

-Some of the best homeopathic products for Asthma are Schwabe India?s, Biocombination No. 02, Aralia racemosa LM, Alpha-Coff, Ammi visnaga MT, Breathing Problems, etc.
+Some of the best homoeopathic products for Asthma are Schwabe India’s, Biocombination No. 02, Aralia racemosa LM, Alpha-Coff, Ammi visnaga MT, Breathing Problems, etc.